Most of the homes I visit are mass produced by builders who build the same homes over and over (plus or minus a bedroom or bathroom).

 Add dimmer switches so you can control the level of light per time of day and activity.

-Try to find at least one focal point in each of your rooms.
+Try to find at least one focal point in each of your rooms to make your home special.

 The focal point of your living room is probably your fireplace, so upgrade your fireplace for a custom look.